CBeck96/AOO_2023/README.md

 ## Description of input data

-The study looks at individuals who are alive and healthy, with no prior diangose, in Denmark at the begining of 2004 or your 1'st, 5'th or 10'th birthday (Depending on the earliest age of onset of the diagnose) whatever comes later.
+The study looks at individuals who are alive and healthy in Denmark at the begining of 2004 or your 1'st, 5'th or 10'th birthday (Depending on the earliest age of onset of the diagnose) whatever comes later.
 The study ends at the end of 2021.
 After cleaning the data, there is a data-set for each diagnose of intrest and it has the following columns.

 | Column number | Column name   | Description                                                                        |
 | ------------- | ------------- | ---------------------------------------------------------------------------------- |